d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-basics.md

 This *query* vector is then typically compared with a number of *key* vectors (one per input).
-Based on some notion of compatibility between the query and the key, a probability distribution over the available inputs is computed, assigning high weights to especially compatible inputs and low weights to incompatible inputs.
+Based on some notion of compatibility between the query and the key, a probability distribution over the available inputs (e.g., input tokens) is computed, assigning high weights to especially compatible inputs and low weights to incompatible inputs.
 Finally, using these weights,